rickypedia10/rspace_4/src/content/posts/2022-09-12-the-mighty-himalayas-an-unprepared-rider-and-global-warming.md

 Day 4: Beautiful route.
 And proud to be awake and off so early.!!!

 I was so confused about what route to take from here.
 Afraid tbh.
 Maybe I'm just addicted to internet.
 Definitely one of the reasons.
 After checking the map a thousand times, I felt it won't be so difficult.
 Plus, I need to maintain my image among other overlander travelers.
 Anyway I am in this small village called Darcha.
 Slightly off the main route.
 Such peace and calm here, nice people, especially in my homestay.
 Simple and pure life.
 La Dolce Vita.

-Tomorrow I'm off to Zanskar.
-Would be lovely.
-But, you know, let's accept, not expect.

 P﻿S: I don't like the other bikers.
 Not a surprise obviously.
-Idiot Hooligans on the Leh highway.\
+Idiot Hooligans on the Leh highway.
-\

 Day 5 was all about perseverance.
 This route was difficult.
 The bike couldn't climb at all.
 Didn't adjust my carbs 😂 lesson learnt, or not?
 Steep slopes and the brakes were not in the best condition either.
 Some routes were legitimately scary.
 How many times did I want to just turn around.
 Glad I didn't.
 High mountain pass, followed by a steep decent (would be difficult on my way back), then turned into a wide open track along the canal.
 Some Yaks, some vehicles, some laborers building the roads, but mostly just vast emptiness.

 ![I later found out that this mountain pass is called Shingo La, and goes up to 5,091m.](/assets/pic3.jpg "I later found out that this mountain pass is called Shingo La, and goes up to 5,091m.")